prachisuthar/SUTDWTH21/README.md

 # SUTDWTH21
-Done in collaboration and with patient guidance from Prachi Suthar from SUTD.<br />
+Under patient guidance from Prachi Suthar from SUTD.<br />

 <br/>
 Other teammates who worked on hardware:<br/>